SwissDataScienceCenter/renku-jupyterlab-vnc/README.md

 A JupyterLab extension for VNC.

-This extension will not work as a standalone.

-It is meant to be used in the Docker image created with [docker/Dockerfile](./docker/Dockerfile#L25).

-* This extension creates a menu, palette and a launcher for opening a VNC frame in a Jupyter tab.
+* This extension creates a menu, palette and a launcher for opening a VNC frame in a Jupyterlab tab.
+* This extension will not work as a standalone, it is meant to be used with jupyterlab.
-* This extension does not provide a VNC server.
-The VNC server must be started by the docker container in which this extension is installed.
+* This extension does not provide a VNC server, which must be started independently.

+The extension should be used with the Docker image built from [docker/Dockerfile](./docker/Dockerfile#L25), or equivalent.

 ## Prerequisites

 * JupyterLab
 * Jupyterlab nbserverproxy
+* A web-based VNC server

 ## Installation

-In ./docker/Dockerfile

 ```bash
 jupyter labextension install @renku/jupyterlab-vnc
 ```

+See ./docker/Dockerfile for an example.

 ## TODO